zbtbwbdb/CYTO-SV-ML/README.md

 mamba env create cyto-sv-ml -f cyto-sv-ml.yaml conda activate cyto-sv-ml pip install --upgrade snakemake # in case that snakemake version is old
+# note: python-graphviz might be conflicted with the pre-existing packages in your environment.
+If it happened, please remove it from requirement file and install it separately.
 ```

 ### Download hg38 reference genome